 Nitrate salts occur naturally on earth and have been used for millennia to cure meat.
-After WW1 sodium nitrite were used directly in meat curing, speeding the process up tremendously and making the entire process far more controlled.
+After WW1 sodium nitrite was used directly in meat curing, speeding the process up tremendously and making the entire process far more controlled.
 Before nitrite was directly added to curing brines, seeding the new brine with old, used brine was a way of adding nitrite directly to the curing brine, thus speeding up the curing process.
 The old, used brine that contained the nitrite was called the mother brine.
 The process was “industrialized” by the Irish, exported to Denmark where the Danes improved on it and integrated it into their cooperative bacon factories.
 They, in turn, exported the system to England as tank curing.
 It seems as if the Irish also introduced it directly to Australia.
-In England, the most famous adaptation of the system became known as Wiltshire cure.
-Wiltshire curing was exported to Canada and South Africa.
+In England, the most famous adaptation of the system became known as the Wiltshire cure.
+Wiltshire curing was exported around the world to countries like Canada, Australia, New Zealand, and South Africa.

-We examine the process, its history, and its probable stone age roots.
-We also compare it with the mother dough concept and offers a possible role it could have played in stone age chemistry and the precursor understanding of microbiology.
+We examine the process, its history, and it’s probable stone age roots.
+We also compare it with the mother dough concept and offer a possible role it could have played in stone age chemistry and the precursor understanding of microbiology.

-The scientific understanding that it was not saltpeter (nitrate) that is curing bacon but somehow, nitrite was directly involved came to us in the work of Dr. Edward Polenski (1891) who, investigating the nutritional value of cured meat, found nitrite in the curing brine and meat he used for his nutritional trails, a few days after it was cured with saltpeter (nitrate) only.
-He correctly speculated that this was due to bacterial reduction of nitrate to nitrite. ( Saltpeter: A Concise History and the Discovery of Dr Ed Polenske).
+The scientific understanding that it was not saltpetre (nitrate) that is curing bacon but somehow, nitrite was directly involved came to us in the work of Dr Edward Polenski (1891) who, investigating the nutritional value of cured meat, found nitrite in the curing brine and meat he used for his nutritional trails, a few days after it was cured with saltpetre (nitrate) only.
+He correctly speculated that this was due to bacterial reduction of nitrate to nitrite.
+(Saltpeter: A Concise History and the Discovery of Dr Ed Polenske)

 What Polenski suspected was confirmed by the work of two prominent German scientists.
 Karl Bernhard Lehmann (1858 – 1940) was a German hygienist and bacteriologist born in Zurich.
 In an experiment, he boiled fresh meat with nitrite and a little bit of acid.
 A red colour resulted, similar to the red of cured meat.
 He repeated the experiment with nitrates and no such reddening occurred, thus establishing the link between nitrite and the formation of a stable red meat colour in meat.
 (Fathers of Meat Curing)

 Identifying nitrite as the better (and faster) curing agent was one thing.
 How to get to nitrite and use it in meat curing was completely a different matter.
-I have in great detailed how sodium nitrite came to be added directly into curing brines.
+I have, in great detail, explained how sodium nitrite came to be added directly into curing brines.
 The most complete is The Naming of Prague Salt.

 There was, however another method, made popular in Denmark.
-This was before the scientific understanding just given came to light.
+This was before the scientific understanding just given became known.
 It involved “seeding” new brine with old brine.
 The results were “magical” and worked much faster than simply using new brine.
 Instead of simply looking at the beautiful chemistry behind the method, one must frame it within the context of the development of the Danish bacon industry.
 The Danes, however, did not invent it.